angarsky/diveintopython/learn/classes/functions.md

 Python static methods are called on the class and do not take any special first argument.
 They are defined using the `@staticmethod` decorator.

-### Key Differences Between Class Method vs Static Method in Python:
+### Key Differences Between Class Method vs Static Method in Python

 | Class method  | Static method  |
 |---|---|